tldr-pages/tldr/pages/common/pip.md

 > Python package manager.
 > More information: <https://pip.pypa.io>.

-- Install a package (see `tldr pip install` for more install commands):
+- Install a package (see `tldr pip install` for more install examples):

 `pip install {{package_name}}`